 The graduation requirements for mathematics include credit requirements and standards requirements.
 All students are required to satisfactorily complete three credits in mathematics encompassing the high school academic standards.
 Visit the Graduation Requirements page to learn more.

 Professional Development OpportunitiesIntended Audience: These meetings are designed for leaders to give and receive support; Administrators and teacher leaders who are passionate about leading change in mathematics education for all students.
-The networking meetings are open to anyone who is in a department or team, school, or district leadership position and are designed for leaders to give and receive support.
-Meetings are held at the Minnesota Department of Education from 8:30-11:30 a.m.
+Anyone who is in a department or team, school, or district leadership position is encouraged to attend.

 Sessions will focus on addressing equity issues in K-12 mathematics classrooms.